littleyee/Get-Notification/README.md

 4. The VM is launching w/ the GUI for now just for ease of verifying the installation: will eventually need to revise to launch in headless mode.

 https://developer.android.com/studio/test/monkeyrunner/index.html This is closer to what we will eventually want

+## monkeyrunnerTest.py

+This is a test Python script using the monkeyrunner tool that is part of the Android SDK.
+We can use it to load and launch apps on a VM, as well as use it to simulate keypresses/user interaction.